Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 An ambulance rushed him to a children's hospital in nearby Chattanooga, Tennessee, where he could not be revived.

-Brantley was born with a rare congenital heart defect — hypoplastic left heart syndrome — and had three open-heart surgeries by the time he was 2, according to his mother.
+Brantley was born with a rare congenital heart defect — hypoplastic left heart syndrome — and had three open-heart surgeries by the time he was 2, according to his mother, Megan Bryson.

 “The goal of the three surgeries is to convert the right ventricle into the systemic ventricle of the body,” Ludomirsky added.